 5. It Makes My Phone Less Secure

 The logic here is that, by handing your device over to your hospital’s IT team, you’re breaching your own privacy.
 That simply isn’t the case.
-The whole point of MDM is to maintain a high caliber of security in order to protect patients, employees and the hospital itself, while allowing staff to preserve their personal freedoms.
+The whole point of MDM is to maintain high security in order to protect patients, employees and the hospital itself, while allowing staff to preserve their personal freedoms.

 For instance, depending on your specific organization’s protocols and the MDM they select, there may be some restrictions around the apps you can download onto hospital-owned devices.
 The idea is that, for safekeeping, only reputable and secure apps should live on the smartphone.
 This restriction usually does not apply to BYOD management, though IT will still be able to push updates or uninstall apps.